 The Veterans Administration (VA) Centers in Mississippi can help seniors with Assisted Living cost coverage.
 Texas seniors can also get a Medicaid 1115 demonstration waiver that only pays for care and medical services.
 But costs related to rooms and boards will not be covered by them.

 There must always be at least a manager and caregiver present for the residents.
 The staffs must have skills to perform daily care services.
 It is the duty of the managers to arrange training programs for the volunteers and employees.
 The basic requirement for the staff is CPR certification and first-aid training.
 Both managers and staff must complete 20 hours of in-service training each year.

 When you are living in Mississippi, you have certain rights against abuse.
 You can report any elder abuse or rule breaking at any time.
 You can make complains to the Mississippi Department of Licensing.
 All you have to do is fill up a form.
 There is also a live complain tracking tool.

 Apart from assisted living, seniors in Mississippi also have other options.
 They include: independent living, memory care, nursing home and home care services.

 Mississippi falls in the list of higher temperature in the US.
 The average temperature in the state is 63.4°F. This is higher than the average US temperature of 54.35°F.

 The most pleasant time in Mississippi is October, April and May.
 Annual rain precipitation of Mississippi is 59 Inches.
 Mississippi residents experience 0.6 days of snowfall annually.
 Overall, Mississippi falls on 6th position in terms of weather parameter.

 Mississippi has a quite a rich American history.
-The percentage of English speaker in Mississippi is 94.9%.
+The percentage of English speaker in Texas is 94.9%.
 The remaining population 5.1% speak different other languages throughout the state.